 python3 manage.py runserver 0.0.0.0:8000

 The Django application server is running now.
 Open your favorite web browser and access to Django system IP on port 8000.
 This will show you the default Django web page.

 Django also provides an administrative web interface.
 You can access this at /admin subdirectory URL of your Django application.
 Use superuser login credentials created in the previous step.

-The Django admin dashboard looks like below.
-Here you can add more users and groups for your application.
+The Django admin dashboard looks like the below.
+Here you can add more users and groups to your application.